computational-linguistics-class/computational-linguistics-class.github.io/homework/mentalhealth/mentalhealth.md

 <div class="alert alert-danger" markdown="1">
 **Important Note about Data**

 This homework assignment involves sensitive mental health data.
 Therefore in order to obtain the dataset, you will need to complete CITI Human Subjects Training (~30 mins) and sign a release form.
-See `data/README.md` for details.
+To do so, please following the following steps:

+1. Complete [CITI Training for Human Research](https://irb.upenn.edu/mission-institutional-review-board-irb/guidance/citi-training) with the Learner Group set as "Students -- Class Projects."
+This should take roughly 30 minutes.
+2. Read and sign this [Data Use and Confidentiality Agreement](CLPsych_data_privacy_agreement.pdf)
+3. Put your CITI Completion Report and a PDF of your signed data agreement [into this Google folder](https://drive.google.com/drive/folders/1AGasGuY_401pwgY2DrIlD39wbNFH33T6?usp=sharing).
+4. [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdRhkoY-gkspJNweeu7c-w-jJqoEgEADqOEZsr0n2s3rgyMfA/viewform?usp=sf_link) when you are done.

+If you're working in pairs, both partners need to follow the above steps.

+The instructor will then send you the data.
 </div>

 ## The Task